Carnifex (band): Return from hiatus and Die Without Hope (2013–2015)

 On June 10, 2013, it was announced that Carnifex returned from their almost year-long hiatus and would be a part of the 2013 Impericon Never Say Die!
 Tour line-up, replacing metalcore band Miss May I. On July 9, 2013, record label Nuclear Blast announced that Carnifex had signed a record deal and would be releasing their fifth studio album Die Without Hope on March 4, 2014.

 In 2014, the band returned to touring with their first North American tour in two years as support for Whitechapel and Devildriver on a massive Summer co-headliner.
 Revocation, Fit For An Autopsy, and Rivers of Nihil also joined as the support.
 The band then supported Parkway Drive and Heaven Shall Burn on a November 2014 tour across all of Europe, with Northlane also joining them on the tour.
 They then opened for Chelsea Grin on their Ashes to Ashes tour in March 2015.
-Sworn In and The Family Ruin also joined on the tour.
+Sworn In and the Family Ruin also joined on the tour.
 Following an Instagram post by Mick Kenney of Anaal Nathrakh in June 2015, it was confirmed that Carnifex were in pre-production for their next album due later in 2015, with Kenney handling the production duties.
 The album was recorded at Audiohammer Studios in Florida.
-The band also opened up for Cannibal Corpse in the Netherlands in the August of 2015.
+The band also opened up for Cannibal Corpse in the Netherlands in August 2015.
 The band then embarked on a 10-year anniversary tour known as the Decade of Despair tour to celebrate the band's formation in October 2015.
-Within the Ruins, Lorna Shore, and The Last Ten Seconds of Life joined as support.
+Within the Ruins, Lorna Shore, and the Last Ten Seconds of Life joined as support.
 Black Tongue was supposed to appear on the lineup, but they dropped off due to denied visas.
 A European tour then proceeded with Fallujah and Boris the Blade joining as supports.